Grand Theft Auto 6 - everything we know so far

 The fifth instalment of the hugely popular video game series was released in 2013 and went on to sell 185 million copies, bringing us one of the most immersive open worlds ever created.

-It’s been a mainstay for gamers over the last decade and now developers have put fans on high alert after announcing the release of a new trailer due next week.
+It’s been a mainstay for gamers over the last decade and now fans have been sent into overdrive after dropping the release of a new trailer on Tuesday 5 December.

-Here’s everything we know so far about Grand Theft Auto VI .

 Where is the GTA 6 trailer?